linkerd/website/linkerd.io/content/2/tasks/books.md

 {{< fig src="/images/books/frontend.png" title="Frontend" >}}

-As you can imagine, there is an error in the app.
-If you click "Add Book", it will fail 50% of the time.
-This is a classic case of non-obvious, intermittent failure – the type that drives service owners mad because it is so difficult to debug.
-Because Kubernetes is interested in keeping processes running, it will show you that everything is running.
-It looks like everything’s fine, but you know the application is returning errors.
+Unfortunately, there is an error in the app: if you click *Add Book*, it will fail 50% of the time.
+This is a classic case of non-obvious, intermittent failure---the type that drives service owners mad because it is so difficult to debug.
+Kubernetes itself cannot detect or surface this error.
+From Kubernetes's perspective, it looks like everything's fine, but you know the application is returning errors.

 {{< fig src="/images/books/failure.png" title="Failure" >}}

-## Add Linkerd
+## Add Linkerd to the service

-There are a couple of ways to add Linkerd to our service.
-For demo purposes, the easiest is to do something like this:
+Now we need to add the Linkerd data plane proxies to the service.
+The easiest option is to do something like this:

 ```bash
 kubectl get -n booksapp deploy -o yaml \